roboconf/roboconf.github.io/en/developer-guide/rest-api-application.md

     {"name":"Mongo primary node","path":"|Mongo primary|Mongo primary node","status":"NOT_DEPLOYED","component":{"name":"MongoReplicasetMember","alias":"A MongoDB node part of a replica-set","installer":"puppet"}}]
     0

-## POST /applications
+## POST /app/{name}/deploy/instance/{instanceName}

-Deploy an application.
+Deploy an instance.

 **Query Parameters:**

-- file: the roboconf deployment archive (zip file).
+- name: the application name (as a path parameter).
+- instanceName: the name of the instance to deploy (as a path parameter).

 **Request Headers:**

-- Content-type: multipart/form-data
+- Content-type: application/json

 **Response Headers:**